armory/docs/content/en/scale-agent/_index.md

 - Kubernetes API server host, certificate fingerprint, version.
 - All the Kubernetes objects it is configured to watch and has permissions to access.
 You can ignore certain Kubernetes [kinds](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) (`kubernetes.accounts[].omitKinds`) or configure specific kinds to watch (`kubernetes.accounts[].kinds`).

-> The Agent service always scrubs data from `Secret` in memory before it is sent and even before that data makes it onto the Agent's memory heap.
+> The Agent service always scrubs data from `Secret` in memory before it is sent and even before that data makes it onto the Armory Agent's memory heap.

 ## Security

-Since the Agent service does outbound calls only, you can have Agent services running on-premises or in public clouds such as AWS, GCP, Azure, Oracle, or Alibaba.
+Since the Armory Agent service does outbound calls only, you can have Agent services running on-premises or in public clouds such as AWS, GCP, Azure, Oracle, or Alibaba.

 What Armory CD can do in the target cluster is limited by what it is running as: